shannon-beck/KaliOnRasberryPi/README.md

 # KaliOnRasberryPi
-This is a place to store documentation of one possible setup and use the Kali operating system on a Raspberry Pi (RPi).
+This is documentation of how to setup and run cybersecurity-focused labs using the Kali operating system on a Raspberry Pi (RPi).

+Target audience: high school students or lower-level undergraduate students.

+Keywords: Kali, Linux, MIT Terminus, Raspberry Pi, Raspberry Pi 400, Wireshark, John the Ripper

 ## Disclaimer:
 **_Use at your own risk.
 When configuring any hardware or software, take precautions such as firewalls, strong passwords, and changing default passwords._**